BRYNSHERIDAN/MICROBIT/README.md

 # MICROBIT
-A project on a MicroBit with Me (Bryn) and Vee!
+A project on a MicroBit with Me (Bryn)!